-School Attendance: Statutory guidance and departmental advice, DFE Nov 2016
+School Attendance: Statutory guidance and departmental advice, DFE September 2018 Keeping children safe in education: for schools and colleges, DFE September 2018

 St Clement's expects the highest attendance and punctuality from all pupils, always.
 We support pupils and their families to ensure that excellent attendance is achieved.